About Rural Doctors Network (RDN)

 NSW Rural Doctors Network Ltd, trading as "Rural Doctors Network" and known as "RDN", exists to improve the health and wellbeing of people living in remote, rural, regional, Aboriginal and disadvantaged communities.
 It is a not-for-profit, non-government charitable organisation that works to create and sustain access to quality multidisciplinary healthcare for all Australians – no matter where they live.

 RDN is privileged to act as the Australian Government’s designated Rural Workforce Agency for health in NSW, and as the NSW and ACT fundholder for health Outreach and associated service programs.
-Throughout its 35 years of existence, RDN and its predecessor organisations have worked closely with Aboriginal and Torres Strait Islander peoples, continually striving for engagement and reconciliation.
+RDN works closely with Aboriginal and Torres Strait Islander peoples, continually striving for engagement and reconciliation to improve health outcomes.

 RDN Governance and Funding: